Don’t have time to read this right now? Download the PDF version

 This may seem strange to us in the modern times in which we live but some of the oldest examples of fume cupboards were basically wooden boxes with sliding sashes that were virtually identical to wooden sash windows.

 The wood/glass combination worked reasonably well as the wood (often Oak or a similar hardwood) offered pretty good resistance to chemicals.
 The issues with the wood “moving” did cause issues with sashes becoming immovable and of course, the work surface materials used were in some cases little more than chipboard with a coating.
 They also offered very little in the way of heat resistance.

 Metal – Mild Steel (often with a coating of Epoxy or similar)

-When Wood gave way to metal the benefits of a stable material and smooth-running sashes were welcomed.
-The issue however was (and continues to be) that many applications require the use of strong chemicals which of course attack the metal and rust sets in surprising quickly.
+When wood gave way to metal the benefits of a stable material and smooth-running sashes were welcomed.
+The irony of using metal however was (and continues to be) that many applications require the use of strong chemicals which of course attack the metal and rust sets in surprising quickly.
 The heat resistance is of course excellent.

 Metal – Aluminium